 - a.
 African Methodist Episcopal

 - b.
 Baptist

-- c.
-Christian Methodist Episcopal
+- Christian Methodist Episcopal C.

-- d.
-Church of God in Christ
+- Church of God in Christ d.

-- e.
-Presbyterian
+- Presbyterian e

-- f.
-United Methodist
+- United Methodist f.

 660. Directed Study in Church History

 For the individual student who desires to pursue topics of special interest in church history with consent of the instructor.
 Prerequisites: Church History I and II.